Decision Fatigue- Have You Fallen Prey To It?

 Impaired self-regulation can be explained in relation to ego depletion.

 Ego depletion explains the idea that we have a limited vault of mental resources.
 And our self-control or willpower draws upon these resources.
-So, when our energy to do a mental activity is low, our self-control takes a hit.
+So, when our energy to do a cognitive activity is low, our self-control takes a hit.
 In fact, impulse purchasing occurs in a state of ego depletion.